 ProMediate (UK) Limited has a proud of successfully resolving disputes between traders and consumers, for a low fee.
 Nonetheless we recognise that sometimes things do not go as smoothly as we would have liked, particularly when dealing with uncooperative traders.

-ProMediate is a member of the Civil Mediation Council and in case of any complaints, we seek to resolve these ourselves in the first instance.
-The procedure is for the complainant to put their complaint in writing and Promediate will respond within 7 days.
+In case of any complaints, we seek to resolve these ourselves in the first instance.
+The procedure is for the complainant to put their complaint in writing and ProMediate will respond within 28 days.

 ProMediate is registered with the Information Commissioner’s Office for data protection purposes.

-From 15 February 2016 you may also complain via the EU Platform http://ec.europa.eu.odr
+- you may make a complaint via the EU Platform http://ec.europa.eu.odr

 Recent Blog Posts

 Learn from the top thought leaders in the industry.